 Paragraph 14.19(1)(j) requires that performance reports provide specified information about how the client's percentage return was calculated.
 This includes an explanation in general terms of what the calculation method takes into account.
 For example, a firm could explain that under a money weighted method, decisions a client made about deposits and withdrawals to and from the client's account have affected the returns calculated in the report.
+As such, it represents the client's actual personal rate of return.
+It should be compared to the client's target rate of return, so that progress toward that goal can be assessed.
 A firm that also uses a time weighted method could explain that the returns calculated under this method may not be the same as the actual returns in the client's account because they do not necessarily show the effect of deposits and withdrawals to and from the account.
 We do not expect firms to include a formula or an exhaustive list.
 We expect firms to use this notification to help clients understand the most important implications of the calculation methodology.